 (b) may be expressed to have effect only in the circumstances specified in the instrument of appointment.

-(2a) The process for nomination and consultation with regard to the appointment of a person to act in the office of Commissioner shall be the same as that for the appointment of the Commissioner except that —
+(2A) The Premier can recommend the appointment of a person under subsection (1) only if the requirements set out in section 9A(2)(a) to (c) are satisfied in relation to the person.

+(2B) For the purposes of subsection (2A), the requirements set out in section 9A(2)(a) to (c) may be satisfied —

-(a) the process may be carried out prospectively even though the necessity for an appointment has not arisen; and
+(a) prospectively even though the necessity for an appointment has not arisen; and

-(b) it may be carried out with respect to a number of persons each of whom is eligible to be appointed should the necessity arise; and
+(b) with respect to a number of persons each of whom is eligible to be appointed should the necessity arise.

-(c) any bipartisan support for a person lapses on the expiration of 12 months from the date of the resolution.
+(2C) Despite subsection (2A), the Premier can recommend the appointment of a person under subsection (1)(a) without the requirements set out in section 9A(2)(a) to (c) being satisfied in relation to the person if —

+(a) the appointment is for a period of no longer than 12 months; and

+(b) the appointment will not result in the person being appointed more than twice consecutively to act in the office of Commissioner.

 (3) Subject to this Act, the terms and conditions of appointment, including remuneration and other entitlements, of a person acting under this section are to be as determined from time to time by the Governor.

-(4) A person acting under this section for the reason mentioned in subsection (1)(c) may perform functions of the Commissioner in relation to the matter for which he or she is appointed even though the Commissioner is at the same time performing other functions of the office.
+(4) A person acting under this section for the reason mentioned in subsection (1)(b) may perform functions of the office of Commissioner in relation to the matter for which the person is appointed even though the Commissioner, the Deputy Commissioner acting under section 13A for the reason mentioned in section 13A(1)(b) or another person acting under this section for the reason mentioned in subsection (1)(b) is at the same time performing other functions of the office.

-(5) If a person is acting under this section for the reason mentioned in subsection (1)(c), a reference to the Commissioner in a provision of this Act that is relevant to the performance by that person of a function of the Commissioner in relation to the matter for which that person is appointed includes a reference to that person.
+(5) If a person is acting under this section for the reason mentioned in subsection (1)(b), a reference to the Commissioner in a provision of this Act that is relevant to the performance by that person of a function of the office of Commissioner in relation to the matter for which that person is appointed includes a reference to that person.

 (6) The validity of anything done by or in relation to a person purporting to act under this section is not to be called into question on the ground that —